 Please note that germination rates for alliums (onions/shallots/chives/leeks) decline rapidly.
 We strongly encourage you to purchase new seed each growing season.

 Seed Sowing Depth: 1/4" deep

-Sowing Indoors: Start 8-10 weeks before last frost with soil temperatures 60-75ºF.
+Sowing Indoors: Start 8-10 weeks before the last frost with soil temperatures 60-75ºF.
 Sow in flats 1/4” deep, 1/4” apart.
 Transplant seedlings out mid/late spring, 2-6” apart.
 Liquid fertilize seedlings every 7-10 days.
-Seedlings size should be about a pencil thick at transplanting time.
+Seedlings size should be about a pencil-thick at transplanting time.